mumair01/GPT-Monologue-to-Dialogue/README.md

 source set_env.sh
 ```

+**NOTE**: The above file must be sources, even for running the test suite.

 To run this project on a high performance cluster (HPC), use the following.

 **Note**: The paths in this script may need to be changed based on the type of HPC.